ChaseC99/RandomCircularListGenerator/README.md

 Every year, my high school volleyball team would play a game called "*The Assasination Game*" (TAG for short).
 Everyone in the volleyball program would play together: Varsity, JV, Novice, and Stat Keepers.

-To set up the game, our coach would take everyone's name and make a big randomized circular list, where no two kids from the same team were next to eachother.
+To set up the game, our coach would take everyone's name and make a big randomized circular list, where no two kids from the same team were next to each other.
-It was a pain for my coach to set up though, because there were over 50 people in the game!
+It was a pain to set up though, because there were over 50 people in the game!

 So, I created this program to automate that process.
-All coach has to do now is put in a list of names and it will generate the circular list for him!
+Now, all you have to do is put in a list of names and it will generate the circular list for you!

 ---
 ### The Code